-In September 2017, our board of directors authorized us to repurchase up to \$2.0 million of our common stock through September 19, 2018.
-Our stock repurchase program did not obligate us to acquire any specific number of shares.
-Under the program, shares could be repurchased in privately negotiated or open market transactions, including under plans complying with Rule 10b5-1 under the Securities Exchange Act of 1934, as amended.
-As of September 19, 2018, we had repurchased a total of 565,629 shares for an aggregate purchase price of \$1.1 million under this stock repurchase program, after which this stock repurchase program expired.
-We currently maintain all repurchased shares under this stock repurchase program as treasury stock.
+In September 2017, our board of directors authorized us to repurchase up to \$2.0 million of our common stock through September 19, 2018 (the "prior stock repurchase program").
+Our prior stock repurchase program did not obligate us to acquire any specific number of shares.
+Under the prior stock repurchase program, shares could be repurchased in privately negotiated or open market transactions, including under plans complying with Rule 10b5-1 under the Securities Exchange Act of 1934, as amended.
+As of September 19, 2018, we had repurchased a total of 565,629 shares for an aggregate purchase price of \$1.1 million under the prior stock repurchase program, after which the prior stock repurchase program expired.
+We currently maintain all repurchased shares under the prior stock repurchase program as treasury stock.